 Your teaching team is made up of industry professionals and technical experts, who will guide and push you to develop your own identity and a designer.
 You will develop all of the skills and professional attributes required of an industry leader.

-The fashion design degree is assessed through regular coursework submissions, in addition to practical assessment.
+The fashion design degree is assessed through regular coursework submissions, in addition to practical assessments, presentations and collaborative projects.

 There is currently no accreditation associated with this course.